MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-migrate-azure-workflow-orchestration-manager.md

 Data Workflows, a transformative capability within Microsoft Fabric, redefines your approach to constructing and managing data pipelines.
 Powered by the Apache Airflow runtime, Data Workflows provides an integrated, cloud-based platform for developing, scheduling, and monitoring Python-based data workflows, articulated as Directed Acyclic Graphs (DAGs).
 It delivers a Software-as-a-Service (SaaS) experience for data pipeline development and management using Apache Airflow.
 This makes the Apache Airflow runtime easily accessible, enabling the creation and operation of your data workflows.

 ## Key concepts in Data Workflows

 - **Instant Apache Airflow Runtime Provisioning**: Initiate a new Data Workflow and immediately access an Apache Airflow runtime to run, debug, and operationalize your DAGs.
-- **Versatile Cloud-Based Authoring (IDE)**: In addition to your existing development tools to craft Apache Airflow DAGs, you can utilize the cloud-based authoring environment provided by Data workflows for a truly cloud-native and SaaS-optimized authoring and debugging experience.
+- **Versatile Cloud-Based Authoring (IDE)**: In addition to your existing development tools to craft Apache Airflow DAGs, you can utilize the cloud-based authoring environment provided by Apache Airflow Jobs for a truly cloud-native and SaaS-optimized authoring and debugging experience.
 - **Dynamic Auto-Scaling**: Execute hundreds of Apache Airflow tasks concurrently with our autoscaling feature, designed to mitigate job queuing and enhance performance.
 - **Intelligent Auto-pause**: Achieve cost-effectiveness by automatically pausing the Apache Airflow runtime minutes after inactivity in Data Workflows, optimizing capacity usage, particularly during development phases where continuous runtime is unnecessary.
 - **Enhanced Built-in Security**: Integrated within Microsoft Fabric, the Apache Airflow runtime supports Microsoft Entra ID, facilitating single sign-On (SSO) experiences when interfacing with Apache Airflow UIs.
 Additionally, it incorporates Microsoft Fabric workspace roles for robust security measures.